Cerevo wants to be a “global niche” player.

 Takuma: A really edgy product.
 And our board member decided to we have to market research into the Kickstarter.

 Takuma: It failed.

 Tim: Well, no, that makes sense.
 Now you know.
 Okay, excellent.
 Let’s talk about Japan in general.
 For someone who is very passionate about, and his spent his career so far in consumer electronics, Japan, in the 70s, the 80s, was amazingly innovative—Panasonic, Sony, all of these companies were introducing these creative projects that were capturing the imaginations of the world.
 High quality, low cost, really innovative, but something happened and they stopped.
 So from your perspective, what do you think happened to make Japan fall behind, and how do you think Japan can change to catch up and once again become a world leader in this?

 Takuma: I think that’s a very nearly way to reborn Japan.
 Of course, you are correct when you say in the 70s, 80s, the Japanese hardware situation, not only consumer electronics—it included cars and some other business that were really growing up and really innovative—but not so long, the future, just 10 years, 5 years, it’s so difficult I think.
-The 70s or 80s, the Japanese government is completely falling.
-At that time, startup guys, Mr. Honda or Mr. Toyota, and we are really tightening up with the government to change the importing and exporting issues.
-But right now, Japan was already big country, so it’s really tough and really tight, and also not so much, passionately, entrepreneurs are not available right now.
+The 70s or 80s, the Japanese government is completely following up, at that time, startup guys, Mr. Honda or Mr. Toyota, and we are really tightening up with the government to change the importing and exporting issues.
+But right now, Japan was already big country, regulating is really tough and really tight, and also not so much, passionate entrepreneurs are not available right now.

 Tim: So you think it just got too comfortable, the relationships with the government and the existing market just got too comfortable for the big companies?

 Takuma: Yes.
 And difficult to bring back to the top runner.
-So we have to [UNCLEAR 32:37].
+So we have to focus on specialized areas.